agoldst/litdata-vagrant/README.md

 Running Shiny
 -------------

 * In your browser, use `localhost:3838` to connect to the shiny servers.
-To edit your shiny project, use the mapped folder in `vagrant\rstudio-shiny-server-on-ubuntu\srv`; you do not have to do any work in the Ubuntu-box.
+To edit your shiny project, use the mapped folder in `vagrant\rstudio-shiny-server-on-ubuntu\shiny-server`; you do not have to do any work in the Ubuntu-box.
 * You can connect to shiny in your network, if the port 3838 is open.
 See the RStudio server installation instructions how to change the port.

 Running RStudio
 -------------

 * In your browser, use `localhost:8787` to connect to RStudio.
 The user name is `shiny` and the password is also `shiny`.
-Your home directory map to `vagrant\rstudio-shiny-server-on-ubuntu\srv` in the host operating system (assumed Windows).
+Your home directory map to `vagrant\rstudio-shiny-server-on-ubuntu\shiny-server` in the host operating system (assumed Windows).

 Troubleshooting and additional info
 ------------------------------------